This tutorial guides you on how to install OpenVPN on Mac using Tunnelblick, Viscosity, or the OpenVPN Connect Client.

 Tunnelblick is an open-source VPN client for Mac that creates secure tunnels to OpenVPN servers.
 Tunnelblick installs all necessary drivers (TUN/TAP) and binaries and it offers an easy-to-use GUI (graphical user interface) for the connection management.

-Tunnelblick runs on OS X 10.4 and higher, including the latest versions: High Sierra, Mojave, and Catalina.
+Tunnelblick runs on OS X 10.4 and higher, including the latest versions: High Sierra, Mojave, Catalina, and Big Sur.

 Before you proceed with the installation make sure you have access to the .ovpn file(s).
 For example, if you have a NordVPN subscription load this page, click on Show available protocols, and download the OpenVPN config file corresponding to the desired location and protocol (UDP or TCP).